-Don't Be Too Tidy: Gardens are not meant to be flawless.
+Gardens are not meant to be flawless.
 They are places to witness the cycles of life.
 Be willing to sacrifice a bit of your personal Eden.
 Take off your glasses and step back.
 Do you really need to be concerned about perfect tidiness and stressed over chewed leaves and earwigs in your roses?
-Those caterpillars will soon become lovely butterflies, and the insects bring hungry birds who will linger in search of tasty tidbits.
-Fallen leaves create a natural mulch which conserves moisture and dissuades weeds from sprouting.
-It also provides shelter for small creatures which eat garden pests.
+The insects will bring hungry birds who will linger in search of tasty tidbits like tomato hornworms and other caterpillars.
+Finches love the tiny seeds in spent flowerheads, and those they disperse will sprout next season.
+Fallen leaves create a natural mulch which conserves moisture and dissuades weeds.
+They also provide shelter for small creatures which eat garden pests.

 Grab a local nature guide book and learn to identify the new visitors you've attracted to your backyard.
 Our family has seen nearly 50 different varieties of birds in our yard this past year, some of them migratory species that come in winter and early spring.

 © 2011 Catherine Tally